AMMALLA/Logistic-Regression/README.md

     Derivative of the sigmoid function

-7) Implementation of logistic Regression using Python cODE
+7) Implementation of logistic Regression using Python CODE

 ## What is Logistic Regression?